Embiid, Simmons lead 76ers past short-handed Nets 124-108 - WTMJ

 Associated Press

+PHILADELPHIA (AP) — Ben Simmons showed exactly why trading him away wouldn’t have been easy — even for James Harden.

-PHILADELPHIA (AP) — Joel Embiid scored 33 points and Ben Simmons had 16 points, 12 rebounds and eight assists to lead the Philadelphia 76ers to a 124-108 victory over the short-handed Brooklyn Nets on Saturday night.
+Simmons played a complete game on both ends of the court, finishing with 16 points, 12 rebounds, eight assists and three steals to help the Philadelphia 76ers to a 124-108 victory over the short-handed Brooklyn Nets on Saturday night.

 Irving is day to day with a right finger sprain, and Durant is out for a week due to the NBA’s health and safety protocols.